TrindadNotFound/api-user-coordinates/README.md

-# API UserInfo and Geocoords
+# API UserInfo and GeoCoords

 Com base no deguinte payload JSON :
 ```